Tamed Warping Network for High-Resolution Semantic Video Segmentation

 \section{Introduction}

-Semantic video segmentation aims at generating a sequence of pixel-wise class label maps for each frame in a video.
+Semantic video segmentation aims to predict pixel-wise class labels for each frame in a video.
 A real-time solution to this task is challenging due to the stringent requirements of speed and space.
-Prevailing real-time methods can be grouped into two major categories: per-frame methods and warping-based methods.
-Per-frame methods decompose the \emph{video} task into a stream of mutually independent \emph{image} segmentation tasks.
-They usually reduce the resolution of input images~\citep{segnet, dfanet, bisenet} or adopt a lightweight CNN \citep{mobilenet, dfanet, df1-seg, swiftnet, mobilenetv2, bisenet, cas, icnet} to meet the real-time demand.
-In light of the visual continuity between adjacent video frames, warping-based approaches~\citep{gadde2017semantic, jain2018fast, low-latency, dvsnet, dff} utilize some inter-frame motion estimation (e.g., optical flows~\citep{dvsnet, dff} or motion vectors~\citep{jain2018fast}) to avoid redundant computations, propagating (or \emph{warping}) the segmentation results from the previous frame to the current one.
+Prevailing fast methods can be grouped into two major categories: per-frame and warping-based.
+Per-frame methods decompose the \emph{video} task into a stream of mutually independent \emph{image} segmentation, usually reducing input resolution~\cite{segnet, dfanet, bisenet, BiAttnNet, EACNet,zhang2022laanet,zhang2022lightweight,hu2022joint,fan2022mlfnet} or adopting a lightweight CNN \cite{mobilenet, dfanet, df1-seg, swiftnet, mobilenetv2, bisenet, cas, icnet,liu2020efficient,xiao2022real,hu2020temporally} to meet the speed demand.
+In light of the visual continuity between adjacent video frames, warping-based methods~\cite{gadde2017semantic, jain2018fast, low-latency, dvsnet, dff} employ inter-frame motion estimation \cite{dvsnet, dff, jain2018fast} to reduce redundancy.